What is Tattoo Removal?

-Laser Tattoo Removal is a medical laser treatment to remove unwanted ink from the patients’ skin1.
+Laser Tattoo Removal is a medical laser treatment to remove unwanted ink from the patients’ skin.
 In our experience, amateur tattoos fade quicker than those done by professional tattoo artists.
-In addition, the diversity of the inks being used out in the market may impact how easily the tattoo can be removed.

-With so much that is unknown about the type of ink, how much was used, or how deep it is, it can be difficult to precisely estimate the number of treatments a patient’s unique tattoo may require to be completely removed from the skin2.
-However, many of our patients have had tattoo removal treatments elsewhere with minimal improvement, while we have been able to successfully eliminate them.
+With so much that is unknown about the type of ink, how much was used, or how deep it is, it can be difficult to precisely estimate the number of treatments, many of our patients have had tattoo removal treatments elsewhere with minimal improvement, while we have been able to successfully eliminate them.

-At WIFH, we use the RevLite Q-Switched Yag laser, which is the gold standard for tattoo removal3.
-The Q-Switched Yag Laser delivers powerful energy at a rapid speed, breaking up the tattoo ink into tiny particles4.
-The body’s immune system sends in special cells to process these cells and carry them away, fading the tattoo5.
+At WIFH, we use the RevLite Q-Switched Yag laser, which is the gold standard for tattoo removal.
+The Q-Switched Yag Laser delivers powerful energy at a rapid speed, breaking up the tattoo ink into tiny particles.
+The body’s immune system sends in special cells to process these cells and carry them away, fading the tattoo

-It has 4 wavelengths of laser to effectively target and remove all colors of ink.
 Some colors are more difficult to remove than others such as blue and green.
-Tattoos with these colors may require additional treatments for optimal results6.
+Tattoos with these colors may require additional treatments for optimal results.
 Some colors, such as white and pink, simply cannot be removed.
-They may fade but total elimination isn’t likely7.
+They may fade but total elimination isn’t likely.
 The RevLite Q-Switched Yag laser can be used safely on all skin types and ethnicities.

 The best results are achieved removing black ink tattoos on all skin types (very fair to very dark).
 Tattoos that contain various colored inks are best removed on patients with light skin.
 For patients with darker skin and tattoos with various colors, the colors will fade substantially but we will NOT be able to remove all the color.